the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Now the Search component can destructure the children property from the props object.
-Then it can specify where the children should be displayed.
+Now the Search component can destructure the `children` property from the props object, and specify where it should be displayed.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~